prrvchr/HyperSQLOOo/README.md

 ### What has been done for version 0.0.2:

 - Now the driver automatically splits an odb when opened...
-This allow conversion of odb files produced by the built-in LibreOffice / OpenOffice HsqlDB driver ;-)
+This allow conversion of odb files produced by the built-in LibreOffice / OpenOffice HsqlDB driver :wink:

 - Many other fix...